akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 So why not do this for vision?
 You can, but it is not as straightforward as pushing a masked image through a CNN.
-If that's what you do, you get the [Context Encoder (CE) by Pathak et. al](https://arxiv.org/abs/1604.07379), which came out two years before BERT (2016).
+If that's what you do, you get the [Context Encoder (CE) by Pathak et. al](https://arxiv.org/abs/1604.07379), which came out in 2016, two years before BERT.
 CE used a small CNN (AlexNet-based) in an encoder-decoder setup.
 The images are either masked by a single large-ish rectangle, multiple smaller rectangles or the ground-truth segmentation mask from another image.
 While the learned representations are ok, their performance is far behind supervised models of the time, even when fine-tuned.